-Shareholders' rights are set out in the Articles of Association of the Company which is available on the Company's website.
-There is no significant change in the Company's Articles of Association during the financial year ended 31 December 2022.
+Shareholders' rights are set out in the Articles of Association of the Company which is available on both the websites of the Company and the Stock Exchange.
+There is no significant change in the Company's Articles of Association during the financial year ended 31 December 2023.